icgc-argo/argo-docs/docs/submission/registering-samples.md

 * `submitter_sample_id`
 * `sample_type`

-During sample registration, **ARGO IDs** will be assigned to your program data.
-Any attempts to submit data that does not refer to a registered sample will result in an error.
+During sample registration, **ARGO IDs** will be assigned to your program entities.
+Any attempts to submit data that does not refer to a registered donor or sample will result in an error.
 You will be prompted to complete sample registration before any clinical or molecular data is submitted to your program.

 ## Multiple Data Submitters